Innmind/Filesystem/documentation/index.md

 # Getting started

-This project expose a set of interfaces allowing you to manipulate files and directories in a declarative way
+This project expose a set of APIs allowing you to manipulate files and directories in a declarative way.

 ## Installation